 Early reperfusion of a culprit vessel with primary percutaneous coronary intervention in patients with ST segment elevation, myocardial infarction, and an early invasive strategy in patients with non-STEMI improves cardiovascular outcomes, regardless of chronological age.

-In patients with multivessel coronary artery disease, randomized trials have shown that additional PCI of non-culprit lesions with the goal of complete revascularization is superior to PCI of only the culprit lesion.
+In patients with multivessel coronary artery disease, randomized trials have shown that additional PCI of non-culprit lesions with the goal of complete revascularization is not superior to PCI of only the culprit lesion.

 Complete revascularization shows evidence for improved reduction in the risk of cardiovascular death or new myocardial infarction and improvements in quality of life.